 In what programming languages are the most famous games written?

-Gaming is one of the most diverse industry as far as technology is concerned.
+Gaming is one of the most diverse industries as far as technology is concerned.
 Just like there are athletic brands that separate their product lines to cater to different sports and activities, video game development is as varied as the number of platforms used to play them on.
 From consoles like Xbox and PlayStation and handhelds to PCs and mobile platforms, game developers have to cater to a very diverse audience.

 Nowadays, mobile platforms such as iOS and Android comprise the biggest market for video games with most developers making it a point to release an Android or iOS version of the game they develop for the consoles/PC.
 So it becomes very important for the developers to choose the right coding language for their game development.